SphereII/SphereII.Mods/0-SCore/ReadMe.md

 [ Change Log ]

+Version: 20.3.101.x
+	- Fixed recursive method that was causing crashes

 Version: 20.3.100.1629
 	- Fixed SpawnCube2 issue on dedi where preview was not being cleared.
 	- Fixed GotoPOISDX to prefer exact names, rather than wild card

 Version: 20 3.100.1044
 	- Reverted Sebastian Cave changes, and changed default to Legacy
 	- Added working cave entrances